matkoniecz/StreetComplete_usage_changeset_analysis/README.md

 The file should be unarchived to allow processing, with something like `bzip2 -dk changesets-latest.osm.bz2`.

+`tail -n 2000000` may be used to extract just group of last changesets - in late 2019 it was about one week of activity.

 ## Running script

 `php line_by_line.php`

+## Results

+It will write to `output.csv` file in format making futher processing easy.
+It will also show in the stdout very basic statistics collected during run.

 # changesets-latest file